misterclarity/zine/README.md

-# Welcome to Zine Machine
+# Welcome to Zine Maker

 *This is a handy little template for creating zines that you can read online and also print!
 CSS Grid and print stylesheets means you will automatically get a